KrekelbergNico/KrekelbergNico.github.io/README.md

 Header always set X-XSS-Protection "1; mode=block" <br/>
 -> X-XSS-Protection (cross-site scripting protection)<br/>

-Header always set Content-Security-Policy: "default-src 'self' 'unsafe-inline' https://api.fixer.io"<br/>
+Header always set Content-Security-Policy: "default-src 'self' https://api.fixer.io; script-src 'self'; img-src 'self'; style-src 'self'; font-src 'self'; frame-ancestors 'self'"<br/>
 -> declares which resources are allowed.
 Also included my api call his resources<br/>

 **'Observatory by mozilla'-scan results**<br/>
 Tests passed: 11/11<br/>
-Score 110/100<br/>
+Score 115/100<br/>
 Will put screenshots under "Observatory_results" folder<br/>
 or go to: https://observatory.mozilla.org/analyze/spendaid.be

 **Extra information**<br/>
 My API ends at 1 june.
 So the converter might not work anymore if this is tested on a later date.<br/>
-To see the working of it, take a look at the demo named Spendaid_KrekelbergNico.mp4
+To see the working of it, take a look at the demo named Spendaid_KrekelbergNico.mp4<br/>
+I'm aware that the HTML is not valid and that it responses with an error about the media for the apple splash page.
+But unfortunatly this is the only way to make it work on iOS.
+I've tried other methods but they were no success.
+So I'm forced to implement them and make my HTML unvalid because of it.